aws-samples/unishop-monolith-to-microservices/MonoToMicroLambda/README.md

 }
 ```

-**2.11** Navigate to the GET method under the unicorn/basket API, change the integration type to Lambda and choose the **GetUnicornsBasket**.
+**2.11** Navigate to the GET method under the unicorn/basket API, change the integration type to Lambda and choose the **GetUnicornsBasket** and click **Save**.
 Next, expand the mapping template section at the bottom of the page

 ![](../MonoToMicroAssets/assets1024/API2LambdaStep17.png)